How to Apply

 - Official documentation from the applicant’s undergraduate degree-granting institution (if the institution is in a country other than those listed in #2 above) verifying that all instruction is in English.
 A minimum of three years of enrollment at the undergraduate institution is required.
 Documentation must be presented to the Graduate School; credential service reports are not acceptable.
 Acceptable documentation must be one of the following:

 - Official or attested letter from the undergraduate college, University Registrar, or Controller of Examinations office.

 - Official transcripts, attested mark sheets, or degree statements are also accepted if English is stated as the medium of instruction.

-- Official English Language Test Score (sent electronically to the University of Washington to institution code 4854).
+- Official English Language Test Score.
 The School of STEM Graduate Programs require the minimum scores listed:

 Information for International Applicants